 However, it’s always fun to progress your skills, so after learning and practicing more some of the advanced lifts like the snatch, long press, and windmill, I’ll program them for my clients – and that’s what I’ll cover in this workout, along with some more goodies.

 So, this kettlebell workout is for my advanced kettlebell addicts who want to get down & dirty with their favorite bell! 🙂

 If you’re a kettlebell beginner looking for a simple place to start, try the Program Minimum workout.

 You can find all my other quick workout videos (KBQ’s #1 through #25) in my Vimeo Showcase.

 FOCUS: Hinge, Squat, Shoulder Stability, Core & Strength

 Play the video below for a full demo of the Quickie.

-Make sure you add a solid warm-up before your workout to maximize your performance and prevent injury.
+Make sure you add a solid warm-up before your workout to maximize performance and reduce injury risk.

 If you try this workout, let me know what you think in the comments!